skwasimakram13/Demoody-Chrome-Tab-Close-Warning-Extension/README.md

-# Demoody Chrome Tab Close Warning Extension
+# Demoody Chrome Close Warning Extension

 This Chrome extension opens a pinned tab on startup that warns you before closing Chrome.
 It ensures you don't accidentally quit Chrome while working, it will prevent accidental close of chrome.